Home » Koh Mak » Activities

 Diving, Snorkeling, Kayak, SUP, Boat Trips – Things to Do in Koh Mak

 2 fun dives are priced from 3,100bt, with deals available for multiple days.
-The boats also head further afield to the HTMS Chang wreck, the largest one in Thailand – 3,900bt for 2 dives here (3 divers minimum).
+If you dive the the HTMS Chang wreck, the largest one in Thailand, that’s 3,900bt for 2 dives here (4 divers minimum).

 Snorkeling

-For snorkeling, you can head over to Koh Rang on the dive boat or use one of local companies – prices are around 800bt to 1,000bt per person.
-Much closer to home, the tiny islet of Koh Pii off Ao Lom boasts an excellent reef.
-Ask at your resort about trips there or enquire with Cococape Resort – expect prices for a half day of 1,000bt per person.
+Much closer to home, the tiny islet of Koh Pii boasts an excellent reef.
+Ask at your resort about trips there or enquire with Cococape Resort – expect prices for a half day of 900bt to 1,000bt per person.

 Kayaks and SUP